 Pros and cons of immigration to Montenegro

-When you ask what are the pros and cons for life, be prepared for subjective judgment.
-Moreover, if you ask me the same question 5 years ago or in 5 years, the answers may be completely different) It all depends on what is needed at that moment.
-Often, minuses are pumped into pluses and back.
+When you ask anybody what are the pros and cons for life in Montenegro, be prepared for subjective judgment.
+Moreover, if you ask me the same question 5 years ago or in 5 years, the answers may be completely different.
+It all depends on what you need in this period of your life.
+Often minuses are pumped into pluses and back.
 And you know, any plus can be turned into a minus and vice versa.
-This is life) Think wider, not just black and white)
+This is life.
+Think wider, there is not only black and white)

 Advantages of living in Montenegro

 11 “for” immigration to Montenegro

 ⭐️Ecology.
 There are no factories and harmful production in the country.
 Clean Air.
 The water in the sea and rivers is clean also.

 You can use tap water for cooking.
 Some people drink tap water, but there are nuances.

 *Tap water has a lot of salts, so I don’t recommend drink it without purification.
 The air is not clean all year in all cities.
 There is a problem of smog in winter in northern Montenegro due to stove heating.
 In 2022, the problem of stove heating and air pollution has become critical in a number of cities, the state is taking measures.